antunjurkovic-collab/dual-native-pattern/WHITEPAPER.md

 ---

 ## Appendix A. Glossary

+**AI-Native Content Core (AI-Native Core, MR-Only Mode)**: A deployment that exposes a canonical Machine Representation (MR) backed by Dual-Native primitives (RID, CID, safe writes, zero-fetch, and optionally DNC and integrity digests), even when no Human Representation (HR) exists.
+This mode is AI-native and Dual-Native-ready, but not fully Dual-Native until at least one additional native representation (HR or MR) is exposed and bound to the same RID/CID snapshot.

 **C-URL (Canonical URL)**: TCT-specific term for the human-facing URL in HTTP systems.
 Equivalent to HR in the general pattern.